rafiina/CTF-Write-Ups/Cyber-Apocalypse-2021/web/BlitzProp/README.md

 ## Find the Weakness

 How do we exploit this?
-There are no if brances to bypass in the code.
+There are no if branches to bypass in the code.
 The default Object space only has functions to overwrite, but since we can only submit valid JSON, we cannot define our own function.

-**Note:** This is because functions definitions are not valid JSON and so will fail.
-You can overwrite a function with a payload such as `{ 'Object.__proto__.toString': '() => return "RIP ⚰"' }` but it will break everything as a critical _function_ has now been redefined as a _string_.
+**Note:** This is because function definitions are not valid JSON and so will fail.
+You can overwrite a function with a payload such as `{ 'Object.__proto__.toString': '() => return "RIP ⚰️"' }` but it will break everything, as a critical _function_ has now been redefined as a _string_.

-We could achieve RCE if we could find an `exec()` or `eval()` statement _anywhere in our application_.
+We can achieve RCE if we can find an `exec()` or `eval()` statement _anywhere in our application_.
 Maybe Pug?..

 A little bit of googling with the terms `pug prototype pollution` hands us another excellent article called [AST Injection, Prototype Pollution to RCE](https://blog.p6.is/AST-Injection/), this one by Beomjin Lee.
-In this article, we find essentially an identical setup using `pug` and `flat`.
+In this article, we find an essentially identical setup using `pug` and `flat`, along with a deep-dive into how pug is vulnerable to [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) Injection through prototype pollution.

 ### Exploit

 The linked blog is kind enough to provide a payload and goes into some detail on how it works.
-The underlying principle is Prototype Pollution, as discussed, but its worth reviewing the Pug source code to understand why it happens.
+The underlying principle is still Prototype Pollution, but its worth reviewing the Pug source code to understand why it happens.
 However, that is outside the scope of this write-up, so we will proceed with our exploit.

 If you have a system with a public IP that you can use to get a reverse shell, you're golden, but I will offer an alternative.
 The base app makes all items in the path `/static` publicly available: